Beaches & Coast

 Cuban food is the kid-winner: ham croquetas, plantains, rice and beans, Cuban sandwiches.
 Versailles in Little Havana is touristy but excellent.
 Ice cream at Azucar (Cuban-inspired flavors) is a hit.

-Day trips from Miami Beach
+Day trips from Miami Beach with kids

 Tips for visiting Miami Beach with kids